breizhmg/dap-py/docs/Dap_py.md

     'file_type': 'nc'
 }
 ```
-The documentation for constructing the filter argument can be found [here](https://github.com/a2edap/dap-py/blob/master/a2e/download-README.md).
+The documentation for constructing the filter argument can be found in `docs/download-README.md`

 Now simply call this function: